 Filed under side dishes I can inhale in main dish quantities: Crock Pot Creamed Corn.
 This slow cooker creamed corn is velvety rich, naturally sweet, and tastes of backyard BBQs, holiday gatherings, childhood nostalgia, and long, lovely meals you’ll never want to end.

 If you’ve only been eating creamed corn out of a can up until this point, this crockpot cheesy corn is going to be a revelation.

-If you thought creamed corn needed to heart-stoppingly heavy to taste delicious or that it is something best limited to special, indulgent occasions, this recipe is going to be a revelation for you too.
+If you thought creamed corn needed to be heart-stoppingly heavy to taste delicious or that it is something best limited to special, indulgent occasions, this recipe is going to be a revelation for you too.

 I’d even go so far as to say that if you don’t think you like creamed corn (or corn in general), this old fashioned creamed corn will change your mind.